circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - 'Administrateurs C3-Nederland (Netwerk)'
 - 'Administrateurs financieel - Circuit Nederland'
-- 'All United - Content beheerders'
+- 'All United - Operationeel beheerders'
     - 'Profile fields of other users': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).
     - 'Profile fields in simple users search': uncheck 'Bedrijf'.